tucats/ego/README.md

 and string).
 A type-switch is used to select the appropriate summation operation to perform based on the type of the value.

 The result of the summations is returned.
-This function returns no errors.
+If the function was called without any arguments, an error is returned.